Psychology Schools in Montana

-- There are 10 colleges and universities with psychology degree programs in Montana.
+- There are 11 not-for-profit colleges and universities with psychology degree programs in Montana.1

-- 4 schools provide a master’s or advanced degree in psychology.
+- 4 schools offer a master’s or advanced degree in psychology.1

-- Highest transfer-out rate*: The University of Montana—Western 33%1
+- Highest transfer-out rate*: University of Providence 45%.1

 Below are several profiles of the graduate and undergraduate psychology programs available at some of Montana’s top colleges and universities.

 Carroll College offers students the opportunity to earn a bachelor’s degree in psychology.
 Psychology majors will choose from a menu of electives, including health psychology, child psychology, brain and behavior, and theories of personality.
-Students are also encouraged to complete a practicum, an internship, or an honors thesis to gain real world experience and prepare for doctoral study.
+Students are also encouraged to complete a practicum, an internship, or an honors thesis to gain real-world experience and prepare for doctoral study.
 The Psychology Club welcomes all psychology students while academically eligible students may join Psi Chi, the national honor society for psychology students.
-Study abroad opportunities are available, and former students have traveled to India, and students often travel to local psychology conferences.
+Study abroad opportunities are available, and former students have traveled as far abroad as India.
+Students also often travel to participate in local psychology conferences.